sohamsshah/insight-jainism/docs/Scriptures/Triloksar/part3.md

 ### 5. Vaimaaniklok Adhikaar

-There are 16 Heavens in Vaimaanik Lok.
+There are **16 Heavens in Vaimaanik Lok**.
 What is their structure, who are these Devs, etc. details are found in this Adhikaar.
 Descriptions for -

 - The Akritrim Jinaalayas in Vaimaanik Lok (84,97,023 Temples)
 - The Population of these Heavenly Beings